forestgrape/coronavirus/immune_evasion.md

 # Coronaviruses Immune Evasion

-### Overcome Physical Barriers
+## Overcome Physical Barriers
 - skin <- circumvented by human coronaviruses by entering via breathing
 - mucus <- less mucus in the lungs and nasal cavity
-- cell membranes <- bind to receptor and fuse membranes with spikes
+- cell membranes <- bind to receptor and fuse membranes using the spikes

-### Overcome Chemical Barriers
+## Overcome Chemical Barriers
 - stomach acid <- circumvented by coronaviruses
   - replicate to high numbers in the lungs and pass through the thin alveolar single cell epithel layer to the blood
   - replicate to high numbers in the upper respiratory tract and hope some virion sneak through when drinking (when drinking fluids usually don't rest in the stomach)